 The GT token was launched with a price of around $0.75 in 2019 and did very little in terms of price performance until the bull run of 2021 when it hit an all-time high of $11.31, an impressive 1,400% increase.

-The price came back down along with the broader crypto market in the back half of 2021 and as we venture midway through 2022.
+The price came back down along with the broader crypto market in the back half of 2021 and throughout 2022.
 The GT token is actually holding up decently well despite the bear market we find ourselves in, dropping around 70% from the ATH at the time of writing, while many tokens have seen drops of 90% or more.

 Platform tokens were among the best-performing assets during the 2021 bull market, it will be interesting to keep an eye on the GT token and see how it performs once markets begin to recover.